Logo for Climate Social Science Network (CSSN)

 IT'S GREENWASHING

-This indicator can be assessed by searching if a contradicting product/policy/practice/statement by a representative exists within the same organisation that makes a claim.
-For example, an organisation may publicly claim to be pursuing environmental responsibility while continuing to invest in fossil fuel expansion through an investment portfolio
+This indicator can be assessed by searching if a contradicting product/policy/practice/statement by a representative exists within the same organization that makes a claim.
+For example, an organization may publicly claim to be pursuing environmental responsibility while continuing to invest in fossil fuel expansion through an investment portfolio

-VI.2 Has the organisation using a voluntary certification scheme failed to create a due diligence policy to ensure that the product claim is genuine?
+6.2 Has the organization using a voluntary certification scheme failed to create a due diligence policy to ensure that the product claim is genuine?

 If yes...